 End option.

-By April 15, 2030, and by each April 15 over the remaining term of this Agreement, BPA shall determine «Customer Name»’s share of RECs as a pro rata share of the actual megawatt hours of power «Customer Name» purchased from BPA the prior calendar year under this Agreement. «Customer Name»’s pro rata share of each Inventory of RECs shall be calculated as the actual megawatt hours of power «Customer Name» purchased from BPA under this Agreement during the prior calendar year in the applicable Attribute Pool divided by the sum of all power purchased from BPA for the applicable Attribute Pool.
+By April 15, 2030, and by each April 15 over the remaining term of this Agreement, BPA shall determine «Customer Name»’s share of RECs as a pro rata share of the actual megawatt hours of power «Customer Name» purchased from BPA the prior calendar year under this Agreement. «Customer Name»’s pro rata share of each Inventory of RECs shall be calculated as the actual megawatt hours of power «Customer Name» purchased from BPA under this Agreement during the prior calendar year from the applicable Attribute Pool divided by the sum of all power purchased from BPA for the applicable Attribute Pool.

 5. TRANSFER AND TRACKING OF RECS